 If the child has a deceased parent, the living parent or guardian will need to sign the consent form and attach a copy of the late spouse’s death certificate.

-The only exception is if the parent has proof of sole custody as you may be required to present a copy of your custody agreement signed by both parents.
+The only exception is if the parent has proof of sole custody, as you may be required to present a copy of your court order or custody agreement signed by both parents.

 In most circumstances, children under the age of 18 will not need a photo ID to board a plane if they are accompanied by an adult.